John Low stories

 Sipping the Nectar: the ‘Bird Notes’ of Graham Alcorn (compiled with Carol Probets and Jill Dark), Katoomba NSW: Oreades Press, 2008, 112pp.

-A collection of the writings of the late Graham Alcorn (1914-1998) gathered from the newsletters of the BM Conservation Society.
+A collection of the writings of the late Graham Alcorn (1914-1998) gathered from the newsletters of the Blue Mountains Conservation Society.

 Graham was a council ranger, naturalist and poet, a former president of the Conservation Society and an acute observer of birds.